Terracotta garden pots

 Plastic is generally an easier and cheaper option for gardening, with a multitude of colours to choose from to complement any interior or exterior scheme.

 The Benefits of Plastic Plant Pots

-Compared to clay pots, those made of plastic are lightweight and easy to move about.
+Compared to terracotta garden pots, those made of plastic are lightweight and easy to move about.

 The Drawbacks of Plastic Plant Pots

-Plastic does store heat more easily meaning that plants can prematurely wilt.
+Plastic stores heat more easily.This means that plants can prematurely wilt.
 If you are using plastic, try to keep your pots out of direct sunlight for long periods of time to avoid this.

-Although easier to move, plastic pots are unlikely to withstand windy and wet weather, particularly if your plants are in their infancy without weight or top –heavy.
+Plastic is lightweight.Plastic pots are unlikely to withstand windy and wet weather, particularly if your plants are in their infancy without weight or are top –heavy.